Multiculturalism: The New Bipartisan Mirage

 Yet the ideology of multiculturalism and globalism, always purported by those on the center -right and the left, challenged this notion.
 Multiculturalism dictates that western democratic processes, and a whole host of other human rights, can naturally confer to whatever people in whatever place.
 It derides the traditions and customs of a particular nation as archaic pieces of a tribal past.
 It even seeks to displace observable trends that are “cross cultural,” meaning same-sex marriage, female “liberation,” and fluid notions of gender are always colliding with traditionalist communities.
 Often, the next set of racists, sexists, or homophobes, are merely traditional communities attempting to keep their customs and political systems intact.
 They are then derided until they repent of their sins and emancipate groups that are, or have been, “oppressed.”
 This attempt to strip a nation state of the pride it has in its own practices is the first step to universalizing a broad-band construction of human rights for all.

-Globalists found much to be bipartisan about in the wake of President Trump, the most recent display being the funeral of John McCain.
-Barack Obama, a self-professed “citizen of the world,” was very clear in his eulogy that he and John McCain understood America in the same way as he.
+Globalists found much to be bipartisan about in the wake of President Trump.
+Barack Obama, a self-professed “citizen of the world,” was clear in his eulogy that he and John McCain understood America in the same way as he.
 Obama praised McCain’s “capacity to inspire others with our adherence to a set of universal values…Like rule of law and human rights,” and he maintained this was the essence of McCain’s “patriotism.”
 Whatever their differences, Obama mused, they both saw politics as “an opportunity to serve as stewards of those ideals at home and do our best to advance them around the world.”

 Obama saw McCain as an ally in a broader mission they both were a part of, namely democratic globalization.
 What may have been former rivalry in 2008, was really a disagreement in means, not ends.
 And this did not stop with foreign policy.
 Just like Obama, McCain had an ever-evolving relationship to LGBT rights and affirmative action, was always a supporter of amnesty programs, and was, with force, the first to export democratic values to countries with no prior democratic traditions.The differences between Obama and McCain were more about temperament than actual policy.